How does infrared / red light therapy work?

 • Slow, safe improvement provided in a pleasant, relaxed way: e.g. slowly firm up the skin

-• Result maximisation of other, more effective, faster acting treatments: e.g. help maximise the results of high-power, deep-acting radiofrequency
+• Maximisation of other, more effective, faster acting treatments, when provided right after: e.g. help maximise the results of high-power, deep-acting radiofrequency

-• Irritation prevention or improvement: e.g. help prevent / minimise adverse reactions from cosmetic surgery (liposuction, face lift, breast augmentation etc), both when applied before or after surgery
+• Irritation prevention as well as healing after irritation: e.g. help prevent / minimise adverse reactions from cosmetic surgery (liposuction, face lift, breast augmentation etc), when applied both before or after surgery

 What can LED phototherapy do for me?

-At our clinic we use red, infrared and blue light therapy as follows:
+At our clinic we use red, infrared and blue light therapy to:

-• Stimulate collagen and elastin production (even more so immediately after a deep tissue radiofrequency treatment)
+• Stimulate collagen and elastin production (ideally immediately after a deep, strong radiofrequency treatment)

-• Prevent skin laxity and skin ageing (even more so immediately after a deep tissue radiofrequency treatment)
+• Prevent skin laxity and skin ageing (ideally immediately after a deep, strong radiofrequency treatment)

-• Enhance skin tone and texture and overall rejuvenate skin (even more so immediately after a deep tissue radiofrequency treatment)
+• Enhance skin tone and texture and rejuvenate skin overall (ideally immediately after a deep, strong radiofrequency treatment)

-• Minimise pore size (even more so immediately after a deep tissue radiofrequency treatment)
+• Minimise pore size (ideally immediately after a deep, strong radiofrequency treatment)

-• Boost circulation (even more so immediately after a deep tissue radiofrequency or deep tissue ultrasound treatment)
+• Boost circulation (ideally immediately after a deep, strong radiofrequency/ultrasound treatment)

-• Relieve heaviness and irritation caused by lipoedema (even more so immediately after a deep tissue ultrasound treatment)
+• Relieve heaviness and irritation caused by lipoedema (ideally immediately after a deep, strong ultrasound treatment)

-• Skin recover after liposuction and other cosmetic surgery, by minimising inflammation, post-inflammatory pigmentation and prevent fibrosis and scarring
+• Help with skin recovery and fibrosis reduction after liposuction and other cosmetic surgery (by minimising inflammation, post-inflammatory pigmentation and prevent fibrosis and scarring; used on its own)

 Biphasic dose response in low level light therapy (LLLT): an update